SpeciesFileGroup/install_taxonworks/development/native/macos.md

 ### idiosycratic bundle install problem

-bundle install results in the following sequence:Warning, new version of rvm available '1.29.10-next', you are using older version '1.29.4'.
+bundle install results in the following sequence:
+Warning, new version of rvm available '1.29.10-next', you are using older version '1.29.4'.
 This produces
 Fetching source index from https://rubygems.org/ /Users/jrichardflood/.rvm/rubies/ruby-2.7.1/lib/ruby/2.7.0/net/http.rb:1122: warning: The environment variable HTTP_PROXY is discouraged.
 Use http_proxy.